Route Planner

 - Select a system on the map.

-- The planner calculates jump distances between the selected system and each listed destination, based on the selected mode:
+- The planner calculates jump distances between the selected system and each listed destination, according to the Route Type and path preference (Shorter / Safer).

 When a Route Exists

-If a route is found, the number of jumps appears next to each destination.
+If a route is found, the number of jumps appears next to each destination, accompanied by a green indicator icon.

 Routes can be: